7 Composting Facts for Composting Awareness Week

 A compost pile should ideally get to between 120 to 170 degrees Fahrenheit — just use a thermometer stuck in the middle to see how hot it is.
 Keep in mind that an older pile may not be hot at all as it is the decomposition process which creates the heat.
 If you have an ongoing pile to which you add fresh material and turn frequently, it may not heat up much unless you add plenty of fresh material.

-If your pile still isn’t heating up, try adding moisture and turning.
+Try adding moisture and turning if your pile still isn’t heating up, try adding moisture and turning.
 If it doesn’t get hot after a few more days, add some nitrogen and wait a couple more days.
 Composting is a matter of building the perfect recipe.
 Once you get it going, it should cook properly and supply you with plenty of rich material for gardening.
 Use natural materials to add nitrogen richness.
 For example, combine equal part dead leaves, grass clippings and coffee grounds.
 Coffee grounds have 20 parts of nitrogen to one part carbon, making them the perfect choice to add nitrogen to your mixture.

 5. Reduce Your Waste